 Why do we eat until we feel uncomfortable?
 Why do we work so hard on our exercise to then knowingly spoil it for ourselves?

 I know there are more important things than how we look, but having experienced life through both lenses, for me my physical appearance is an important part of feeling good about myself.
-Unable to break the cycle I've got myself in, this week I’ve taken some positive action and for the first time in many years, started keeping a food diary which lists every single thing I’ve eaten or drank and its calorific value.
+Unable to break the cycle I've got myself in, this week I’ve taken some positive action and for the first time in many years, started keeping a food diary which lists every single thing I’ve eaten and drunk and its calorific value.
 I’m finding it quite empowering and incredibly simple, and I’ve gone a step further by downloading My Fitness Pal.
 What I forgot was that this isn’t the first time I’ve used it, and logging into the app brought up all my old details from my last attempt to get to a healthy weight in 2014.
 I felt sad when I saw my old profile photo, my starting weight of almost 14 stone, and a list of all the nasty foods I used to eat so regularly.
 I just didn't have the motivation to heal myself back then.
 But I do now.

 "What I found on the app was a stark reminder of how far I’ve come, and what awaits me if I keep undoing all of my hard work."